jacinabox/Indexing/README.md

 To build the Haskell part of the application, use

-ghc Indexing.hs -o Index -O2

-on Linux and

-ghc Indexing.hs -o Index.exe -O2 -DWIN32
+ghc UI.hs -o Index -O2 -DWIN32

-on Windows.

 Hard problems to solve with this project: